Burrow’s 3 TDs lift No. 5 LSU over No. 7 Florida, 42-28.

 Ja’Marr Chase had 127 yards receiving and the last of his two touchdowns was a 54-yarder to give LSU a two-score lead with 5:43 left.
 Justin Jefferson caught 10 passes for 123 yards and a touchdown.

 Burrow, meanwhile, went 21 of 24, meaning he had the same number of touchdown tosses and incomplete passes.

+“When you have a quarterback like Joe, you just believe when he gets the ball in his hands you’re going to score a touchdown,” Orgeron said.
+“Once we protect the quarterback, I feel confident in us moving the football.”

 Clyde Edwards-Helaire rushed for 134 yards and two scores on 13 carries.

 The Tigers still have yet to score fewer than 42 points in a game this season.